TheMetaGuy/Type-Analyser/readme.md

 ## **What is TypeAnalyser?**
 -----
-A simple library designed to provide precise and in-depth type information for any JavaScript/Typescript object including the cases where the built-in javascript operators fail and uniquely compared to other packages provides additional functionality.
+A simple library designed to provide precise and in-depth type information for any JavaScript/Typescript object including the cases where the built-in javascript operators fail.
+Uniquely compared to other packages, it also provides additional type detection functionality.

 It works with ES6 types, even in non-ES6 environments.
 TypeAnalyzer is zero-dependency and has been extensively tested across different browsers and runtime environments.
 <br>